AndreaRibuoli/RIBY/README.md

   :SQL_FMT_JOB: 10
 ```

-Starting from this idea we extended the support for rendering all attributes:
+Starting from this idea we extended the support for rendering all coded values the attributes can be set to:

 ``` ruby
 $ riby_test.rb